-This is a new historical peak, surpassing the previous record of $2,483 set on July 19.
-Gold prices rose after the US Department of Commerce released data showing that the number of new homes built fell 6.8% in July compared to last year, a rate that was stronger than economists had predicted.
+This is a new historical peak, surpassing the old record of 2,483 USD in the session on July 19.
+Gold prices increased after the US Department of Commerce announced data showing that the number of new homes built decreased 6.8% in July compared to last year, a rate stronger than economists ' forecast.

-Housing starts in June were also revised down from the previous report.
-Housing remains a major drag on U.S. growth, as high prices and rising mortgage rates over the past few years have made it increasingly difficult for many Americans to buy a home.
+Housing continues to be a major drag on U.S. growth, as high prices and rising mortgage rates over the past several years have made it increasingly difficult for many Americans to buy a home.

-Gold will benefit from a low interest rate environment, as it does not pay fixed interest.
+The gold market will benefit in a low interest rate environment, as gold does not pay fixed interest.
 Demand for safe havens has also increased recently, amid escalating conflict in the Middle East.

 Gold prices rose 1.7% this week.
-Commerzbank raised its year-end gold price forecast to $2,500 due to “clear signals from the Fed on interest rate cuts.”
+Commerzbank raised its year-end gold price forecast to $2,500 due to "clear signals from the Fed on interest rate cuts."
 Next week, the Fed will release the minutes of its July meeting.
-Fed Chairman Jerome Powell will also speak on the U.S. economic outlook on August 23.
+Fed Chairman Jerome Powell will also give a speech on the US economic outlook on August 23.

 In addition to gold, other precious metals also rose.
 Silver is currently up 0.1% to $28.37 an ounce.
 Platinum is up 0.24% to $958.
 Palladium is priced at $929, equivalent to a gain of 0.5%.